tannerb9/Repertoire/README.md

 ## Repertoire

-Combine your recipe journal and cookbook into one!
+An app to combine your recipe journal and cookbook into one!
 Repertoire allows users to differentiate between finalized and test versions of a recipe.

 ##### Key Features: